All Episodes

 You get highways in California that are parking lots.

-In New York, you got the most dilapidated, broken down infrastructure, and still you're paying 15 bucks each way when you cross over one of the bridges in New York or one of the tunnels in New York.
+In New York, you've got the most dilapidated, broken down infrastructure, and still you're paying 15 bucks each way when you cross over one of the bridges in New York or one of the tunnels in New York.

-And then you're wondering when you're driving through the tunnel whether or not, you know, you're going to be in a scene of a movie where the water starts crushing in because it looks that dilapidated.
+And then you're wondering when you're driving through the tunnel whether or not you're going to be in a scene of a movie where the water starts crushing in because it looks that dilapidated and the bridges look like they can collapse any second of any day.

-Uh the fact that they want to eliminate ice, they want open borders, they want to impeach Trump, which we saw last Friday.
+This is now everything they were hiding in 2018 before the election is now coming out, including their endless investigations, the fact that they want to eliminate ICE, they want to open borders, they want to impeach Trump, which we saw last Friday.

 This is how extreme it's gotten.